Blog Layout

 Example

-Richard, 63, and Janet, 59, are approaching a new chapter in their lives.
+Richard, age 63, and Janet, age 59, are approaching a new chapter in their lives.
 With their children independent and financially stable, Richard is nearing retirement and the loss of his company-provided life insurance.
-They currently have a $225K mortgage balance and $20K in additional debts, with monthly expenses totaling $4.5K.
-Despite being in good health and on some routine medications managed by his primary care physician, Richard faces new insurance needs.
+The couple currently has a $225K mortgage balance and $20K in additional debts, with monthly expenses totaling $4.5K.
+Despite being in good health and on some routine medications managed by his primary care physician under his family health insurance plan, Richard faces new life insurance needs.

 The solution(s): Considering their desire to minimize costs during retirement, here are tailored recommendations for Richard and Janet